meaniebeanie22/meaniebeanie22.github.io/chapters/israel-hands.md

 “All right,” I answered.
 “I’ll bring you port, Mr. Hands.
 But I’ll have to dig for it.”

-With that I scuttled down the companion with all the noise I could, slipped off my shoes, ran quietly along the sparred gallery, mounted the forecastle ladder, and popped my head out of the fore companion.
+With that I scuttled down the [:companion](https://en.wikipedia.org/wiki/Companionway) with all the noise I could, slipped off my shoes, ran quietly along the sparred gallery, mounted the [:forecastle](https://en.wikipedia.org/wiki/Forecastle) ladder, and popped my head out of the fore [:companion](https://en.wikipedia.org/wiki/Companionway).
 I knew he would not expect to see me there, yet I took every precaution possible, and certainly the worst of my suspicions proved too true.